Anduin2017/AnduinOS-Docs/README.md

 AnduinOS is built on the Ubuntu Jammy package base.

-## Where to get the source code?

-To get the source code of AnduinOS, you can visit the [AnduinOS GitLab repository](https://gitlab.aiursoft.cn/anduin/anduinos)

 ## How to install AnduinOS?

 To install AnduinOS, you can follow the instructions in the [Installation Guide](./Install/Installation.md).